Gracy222/Printf/README.md

 # printf
-This is our Repository together as collaborators
+This is our Repository together as collaborators, we are doing this